Women of Pender Harbour: Their Voices, Their History

 Totaling 256 pages, the book features a fascinating historical narrative augmented by 230 heirloom photographs, biographical profiles of participating women, a Pender Harbour historical timeline, and genealogies of some of the area's founding families.
 The noted local authors Edith Iglauer Daly and Theresa Kishkan, respectively, contributed a foreword and afterword.
 The full-colour dust jacket features a painting of early Irvines Landing created specially for the book by recognized artist Motoko, and the endpapers feature a historic map of the area.
 Book design was donated by Harbour Publishing.
 Thank you to everyone who contributed their photos, their stories and their time!

 Proceeds from sales of the book will support the collection and preservation of historical materials in Pender Harbour.
 Listen to an interview with the authors on CBC's North by NorthWest hosted by Sheryl MacKay.

 Where to Buy

-For institutional orders, multiple copies, and all other orders, please use our contact form below and we will provide a quote.
+Books are $35 plus mailing costs.
+Please use our contact form below and we will provide a quote.

 Women of Pender Harbour: Their Voices, Their History can also be purchased at the following locations in B.C.: